dan-online/bunnycdn-stream/docs/classes/BunnyCdnStream-1.md

 ▸ **reencodeVideo**(`videoId`): `Promise`<[`BunnyCdnStreamVideo`](BunnyCdnStreamVideo.md)\>

-Force reencode a video
+Force re-encode a video

-NOTE: This sometimes fails and is not very reliable, use with caution
+NOTE: This will not work if keepOriginal is set to false

 **`Example`**